miekg/gitopper/README.md

     * freeze ?duration=50
     * rollback ?to=<hash> (can error); rollback also freezes, rollback isn't a permanent state.
     * unfreeze
-- get status of services, check also upstream repo
+- get status of services, check also upstream repo., hash

 curl essentially